ohosman04/SwingShift/README.md

 ## Troubleshooting:

-Encountering issues with SwingShift?
-Check out these common troubleshooting tips:
+If you encounter any issues while using SwingShift, consider the following steps:

-1. Ensure you have the latest version of SwingShift installed.
+1.Ensure you have JDK 16 or above installed.
-2. Verify that your system meets the minimum requirements listed in this help page.
+2.Verify that your system meets the minimum requirements.
-3. Try restarting the application or your computer if you encounter unexpected behavior.
+3.Make sure you have correctly set up the "lib" directory with the required external libraries.

 ## Uninstallation Instructions: